 Trump’s Reelection Committee Has Spent More Than 20% Of Money Raised On Legal Fees

-President Donald Trump’s re-election committee has spent more than 20 percent of its funds on legal fees in just the first 3.5 months of this year, per several reports.
+President Donald Trump’s re-election committee has spent more than 20 % of its funds on legal fees in just the first three and a half months of this year, per several reports.

 Donald Trump Reelection Committee Legal Spending

-According to the Federal Election Commission, Trump’s committee has spent more than $834,000 out of $3.9 million in the first quarter of 2018 on law firms and attorney’s fees.
+According to the Federal Election Commission, Trump’s committee has spent more than $834,000 out of $3.9 million in the first quarter of 2018 on law firms and attorney fees.

 The president and his legal team continue to deal with special counsel Robert Mueller‘s investigation into Russian meddling in the 2016 election, in addition to the fallout of revelations that Trump’s personal lawyer Michael Cohen paid porn star $130,000 to force her silence on an affair Trump had with her in 2006.

 Several of Trump’s attorneys in the Russia probe have resigned, citing the president’s continued refusal to obey advice.
 The lead lawyer in the investigation, John Dowd, resigned in March for this reason.

 The FEC reports that the Trump campaign’s total expenditures of legal fees are now at nearly $4 million since he took office.

 Reports also show that the vast majority of legal payments in the first quarter of 2018 — approximately $348,000 — went to Jones Day, a law firm representing the campaign in the probes by Mueller and several congressional committees into Russian meddling in 2016.

 Daniels sued Cohen and Trump in March, claiming the non-disclosure agreement she and Trump settled in 2016 about their affair is invalid because the president never signed it.